weblabdeusto/weblabdeusto/docs/source/federation.rst

 Transitivity
 ^^^^^^^^^^^^

 If you're a provider of a laboratory, your consumers may technically re-share this laboratory.
-Basically, this enables subcontracting laboratories.
+Basically, this enables subcontracting laboratories. `See the transitive federation video <http://www.youtube.com/watch?v=tRMwoliXy5Q>`_.

 .. image:: /_static/transitivity.png
    :width: 500 px